 While you’re here, take the opportunity to grab a bite to eat or a treat at one of the spots along the idyllic Market Street.

-10. Rent a Clear Kayak and Explore Silver Springs
+10. Rent a Clear Kayak and Explore Rock Springs

-Silver Springs State Park is a treasured portion of land north of Orlando that’s unlike anything you’ve seen!
-The diversity of the wildlife here is some of the highest in the state, and you won’t believe the crystal clear water.
-Take a 2-hour glass-bottom kayak tour of Silver River through the stunning park to experience its beauty.
+Rock Springs is a treasured portion of land near Orlando that’s unlike anything you’ve seen!
+The diversity of the wildlife here is some of the highest in the state, and you won’t believe the crystal-clear water.
+Take a 2-hour glass-bottom kayak tour of Rock Springs Run to experience its beauty.

 You’ll meet your guide at the park for your tour.
 Once you’re on your way, they’ll show you points of interest, including leftover props from movies filmed in the park!
-Keep an eye out for monkeys, alligators, manatees, turtles, and more.
+Keep an eye out for alligators, birds, turtles, and more.

 11. Have a Nighttime Bioluminescent Experience